RoBYCoNTe/friendsofbabba-ra/README.md

 # react-admin Material UI Mini drawer variant layout

-I'm a big fan of [react-admin](https://github.com/marmelab/react-admin) and I've built a simple layout using [Material UI Mini drawer variant](https://v4.mui.com/components/drawers/).
+I'm a big fan of [react-admin](https://github.com/marmelab/react-admin) and I've built a simple layout using [Mini drawer variant](https://v4.mui.com/components/drawers/).
 The layout has a simple navigation bar and a drawer with a navigation menu and it can be used as a starting point for your own layout.
 Any component can be overridden by using the `layout` prop.

 ![React-Admin Mini Drawer](docs/demo.gif)